haileytapia/portfolio/splunk/mission control/investigate-incidents.md

 June 28, 2023 ∙ [Original article](https://docs.splunk.com/Documentation/MC/Current/Detect/Investigate)
 {: .fs-5 : .fw-300 }

-After you triage an incident on the **Incident review** page of Splunk Mission Control, select either the incident or **Preview** then **View details** to start investigating it.
+After you triage an incident on the **Incident review** page of Splunk Mission Control, select the incident or select **Preview** > **View details** to start investigating it.
 You can view incident fields in the side panel, and you can view summary fields and custom fields on the **Overview** tab.

 {: .note }
 > To investigate a specific incident, search for it on the **Incident review** page using the incident ID with the `MC-XXXXX` syntax.